damogranlabs/dlpt/README.md

 dlpt.proc.spawn_subproc(args)
 ```

-> How do I get only folders inside some location?
+> How do I get only directories inside some location?
 ```python
 import dlpt